Zoster (herpes zoster)

 The Australian Technical Advisory Group on Immunisation (ATAGI) recommends that Zostavax may be given concurrently with other vaccines, including 23vPPV.

-The product information for Zostavax states that the safety and efficacy of Zostavax have not been established in adults with known HIV infection with or without evidence of immunosuppression.
+The product information for Zostavax states that the safety and efficacy of Zostavax have not been established in people with known HIV infection, with or without evidence of immunosuppression.

 References